Unity Conflict Handling

 Treat conflict handling as a normal part of the Unity save flow.

 A stale baseVersion is not a transport failure.
-The Unity SDK returns the canonical server save plus typed conflict details so the game can reconcile intentionally.
+The Unity SDK returns the cloud conflict branch plus typed conflict details so the game can reconcile intentionally.

 Conflict Example